 Time's Paradigm: PART FOUR - Dimensions

-If time is space, as we are lead to believe, then its passage will undoubtedly manifest itself within our known, perceived three dimensions.
+If time is space, then its passage will undoubtedly manifest itself within our known, perceived three dimensions.
 Yet we do not see it..?
-Perception often misleads; we can stand still and swear we are not moving, yet the planet beneath our feet is hurtling through space at over 2 million miles per hour.
-Likewise, it is here proposed that even though we may swear we are firmly placed in three dimensional space we are actually hurtling blindly through time in a fourth.
+Perception often misleads; we can stand still and swear we are not moving, yet the planet beneath our feet is hurtling through space at over 4 million kilometers per hour.
+Likewise, then, even though we may swear we are firmly placed in three dimensional space we are actually hurtling blindly through time in a fourth.

-In the first chapter it was noted that space, time and motion are inexorably linked, one cannot exist without the other two, just like our three physical dimensions cannot exist separately.
-But in reality those dimenions define space and, therefore, must be inexorably linked with time.
+The first chapter posited that space, time and motion are inexorably linked, one cannot exist without the other two, just like our three physical dimensions cannot exist separately.
+But in reality these dimensions simply define space and, therefore, must be associated with time.

 Likewise, if we can only see life in three dimensions, as we believe we do, with no understanding of the implications of a fourth, then while a stationary observer might see his garage being 10 meters long, physics asserts that a passing observer travelling at near light speed might see the garage to be merely 5 meters in length.
 And a similar discrepancy arises.